Andy4495/TI_Platform_Cores_For_Arduino/README.md

 With the end of development of the Energia IDE, I created this repository as an archive of the key files and packages needed to develop for various Texas Instruments LaunchPads.

-This repository contains tested JSON index files and hadware platform cores for the Texas Instruments MSP430, MSP432 (red), and Tiva C microcontrollers for use with the Arduino IDE or CLI.
+This repository contains tested JSON index files and hadware platform cores for the Texas Instruments MSP430, MSP432, and Tiva C microcontrollers for use with the Arduino IDE or CLI.
 In addition, platform cores for msp432e (ethernet), cc13xx, cc3220emt, and cc3200 are also included but have not been tested.

 [Platform cores][6] are used to add support for boards to the [Arduino development software][5].
 The cores in this repo were originally developed for the [Energia IDE][1], which is a fork of the Arduino IDE specifically for Texas Instruments processors.
 Software for many TI processors can now be developed directly using the Arduino IDE once the appropriate platform core is installed.